DKeen0123/bank/README.md

 ## Closing thoughts

 My printed statement is a little more simplistic than the example given in the acceptance criteria.
 However, I felt that the things being tested here are my object-oriented design principles and logic/ process, rather than the ability to build a nice looking command line interface.

-I did consider extracting the logic that adds to and withdraws from the balance into another class, but felt it was overkill, and would result in more lines of code.
-Should it need to be extracted in the future, it would be an easy refactor.